P1kachu/ProgrammingLearning/README.md

 How to practice a language !

 Here are some exercises to help you improve your skills in any programming language.
-The purpose of this project (and [Exercises Sheet]) is to allow anybody learning a new language to practice.
+The purpose of this project (and ![Exercises Sheet]) is to allow anybody learning a new language to practice.
 Exercises are ordered by difficulty.

 The exercises are taken from practical session from my first year.